wowvaqa/wowvaqa/README.md

-- 👋 Hi, I’m @wowvaqa
+- 👋 Hi, I’m @Łukasz Wawrzyniak, I live in Sosnowiec, Poland.
+I am 38 years old.
+Since the age of 16 I am passionate about programming.
+I have been programming professionally for 2 years.
+Currently, I develop a project to support processes in the company where I work.

-- 👀 I’m interested in ...
-Java, Java Script, React, Spring Framwork
+- 👀 I’m interested in Java, Java Script, React, Spring Framwork
-- 🌱 I’m currently learning ...
-Java Script && React
+- 🌱 I’m currently learning Java Script && React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... send me email ;)
+- 📫 How to reach me - send me email ;)

 <!---
 wowvaqa/wowvaqa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.